Arizona deaths prompt warning against self-medication

 “Trump kept saying it was basically pretty much a cure,” the woman told NBC.
 She said her advice for people would be, “Don’t take anything.
 Don’t believe anything.
 Don’t believe anything that the president says and his people … call your doctor.”

-It’s unclear if the couple took it specifically because of COVID-19, the disease caused by the coronavirus, but now Banner Health is warning everyone to avoid self-medicating.
+Banner Health is warning everyone to avoid self-medicating.

 “Given the uncertainty around COVID-19, we understand that people are trying to find new ways to prevent or treat this virus, but self-medicating is not the way to do so,” said Dr. Daniel Brooks, Banner Poison and Drug Information Center medical director.
 “The last thing that we want right now is to inundate our emergency departments with patients who believe they found a vague and risky solution that could potentially jeopardize their health.”